Top 5 Reasons Why Investing Is Important

 This approach is probably closer to Warren Buffett’s investing method where he looks for strong companies with an economic moat that is undervalued.
 Identifying an undervalued stock can be very difficult but also profitable when you can spot them.

-Valuation is not a simple technique and there are books written on how to do it along with theories from scholars.
+Valuation is not a simple technique, and there are books on how to do it, along with theories from scholars.
 This approach requires patience.

 Technical Trading

-This approach looks at trends from the stock price movement and volume.
-The patterns are mostly based on how the general investors are approaching investing which leads to recognizable patterns.
+This approach looks at trends in stock price movement and volume.
+The patterns are mostly based on how general investors approach investing, which leads to recognizable patterns.